 Here’s what you’ll need to make this dressing:

 - Mayonnaise – You can either use just mayonnaise or a mix of mayonnaise and Greek yogurt for a lighter version.
 Try my 5-minute homemade mayonnaise, it’s so easy to make and tastes much better than the store-bought stuff!

 - Anchovies – I normally use anchovy fillets as they result in a better flavor, but anchovy paste is also great.
 If you’re not a fan of anchovies, then you can substitute the fish with Worcestershire sauce.
 For a vegetarian version, leave the anchovies out.

 - Parmigiano Reggiano – High-quality cheese is what will take this dressing to the next level.
 Try to find cheese that is labeled as Parmigiano Reggiano rather than just Parmesan.

 The idea is to whisk everything together, so if you’re using anchovy fillets you can either mash them separately and add them to the mixture or blend everything in a food processor (I don’t recommend using a blender).

 If you’re using anchovy paste, then there’s no point in using a food processor (but make sure to crush the garlic cloves).
 Just whisk everything together in a bowl, and your Caesar dressing is ready to be enjoyed.

 The Caesar dressing will keep in the fridge if stored in a sealed bottle, jar, or container for up to a week.
-Serve it over a classic Caesar Salad, grilled Caesar salad, or a Caesar pasta salad (chicken is optional).
+Serve it over a classic Caesar Salad, chicken Caesar salad, grilled Caesar salad, or a Caesar pasta salad (chicken is optional).